What is the Fourier Transform of a Spatial Point Process?: Notation and Definitions

 where if $n=2$ we suppress the superscript.
 With this definition we find that

-Thus in a sense, $\widetilde{f}(w)$ encapsulates the deviation of the function from a constant spectral density of $\lambda$ via the term $\lambda^2\widetilde{f}(w)$.
+Thus in a sense, $\widetilde{f}(\freq)$ encapsulates the deviation of the function from a constant spectral density of $\lambda$ via the term $\lambda^2\widetilde{f}(\freq)$.

-\citet[p.~337]{daley2003introduction} discusses some differences in spectral representation of time series versus that of point processes.
-We would argue that decay of the spectrum is still reasonable to assume once $\lambda$ has been subtracted (so the decay of $\widetilde{f}(w)$ is reasonable to assume).
+Already \cite[p.~337]{Daley2003} discusses some differences in spectral representation of time series versus that of point processes.
+We would argue that decay of the spectrum is still reasonable to assume once $\lambda$ has been subtracted (so the decay of $\widetilde{f}(\freq)$ is reasonable to assume for large magnitude wavenumbers).
 Having established the theoretical spectral description of point processes, we now turn to their sampling properties.